-Dartmouth Caring is a local charity that is there to help those in need, the elderly and the vulnerable within Dartmouth and surrounding villages.
+Dartmouth Caring is a local charity that is there to help those in need and the vulnerable within Dartmouth and surrounding villages.

 Our aim is to enable people to live happy and vibrant lives, connecting those who are isolated and improving health and well-being within our community.
 We do this by offering a range of different services and activities for those individuals to partake in if they wish to.

 In 2018 – 2019 Dartmouth Caring Provided:

 2500 lunches at lunch club